 Microsoft investigating outage affecting Microsoft 365, Outlook and other services

-Thousands of Microsoft customers are reporting difficulty accessing the technology company's suite of Microsoft 365 services, including email program Outlook, Teams and other tools.
+Thousands of Microsoft customers are reporting difficulty accessing the technology company's suite of Microsoft 365 services, including email platform Outlook, Teams and other tools.

 Users started reporting problems accessing Microsoft applications on Thursday afternoon, according to Downdetector, a site tracking website outages.
 Complaints spiked at around 3 p.m.
 EST, when 16,000 people said they were having trouble accessing Microsoft 365.